securedatalinks/slate/source/index.html.md

 sCORe uses API keys to allow access to the API.
 All requests made against the sCORe api must be validated with API key.
 In order to get API key, you must register at [reputation.link](http://reputation.link).

-API key must be included in all API requests to the server via HTTP header:\n `Authorization: API_KEY`
+API key must be included in all API requests to the server via HTTP header:
+`Authorization: API_KEY`

 # Standards and conventions